First aid attendants

 To ensure timely and effective first aid services are always available in your workplace, here are a few key things to consider:

-• Attendants, first aid equipment, and facilities must be ready to receive injured workers within three to five minutes of being called.
+- Attendants must be ready to receive or attend to injured workers without delay, usually within three to five minutes of being called.

 Backup for absent first aid attendants